Coldsp33d/UFO-Data-Insights/README.md

 Scripts for Generating Data for D3 Visualizations can be found in folder: `d3-data-generation-scripts`

+Each script name is the name of the visualization followed by the features it uses for analysis.
+To run each file:

+	`python dashboard_elevation_statewise_sightings.py`

+	The corresponding data file is generated in `ufo.usc.edu\Data` folder

 ## Part 2 - Ingesting with Apache Solr